10-3-pursuit/project-startup-challenge-fullstack/README.md

 1. The app may also fetch a 3rd party api data if it will add to the application.

-1. You must choose at least 2 of these options ( or submit options of your own) outside of the CRUD functionality:
+1. You must choose at least 2 of these Differentiating Features ( or submit options of your own) outside of the CRUD functionality:

    - Shopping Cart
    - Favorites Feature